methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-07-10-getting-started-with-hyper-v-2012.md

 ---
   title: Getting started with Hyper-V 2012
   date: 2013-07-10 10:29:23
-excerpt: "I will be using this post for Hyper-V notes as I go through setting up and using Hyper-V 2012.
-This may not be informative to all but I am really just..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I will be using this post for Hyper-V notes as I go through setting up and using Hyper-V 2012.
 This may not be informative to all but I am